smcql/smcql/README.md

 --------------------------------------------------------------------------------
 Running the example queries on different machines
 --------------------------------------------------------------------------------
-1. Create new configuration files for your remote hosts.
+1. Create new configuration files for your remote hosts:

-Example:
-    conf/setup.remote
+* conf/setup.remote
-    conf/connections/remote-hosts
+* conf/connections/remote-hosts

 2. Ensure that you have three machines with direct ssh access to one another.